cesarsotovalero/cesarsotovalero.github.io/collaborations.md

 ### Validation

 Select a set of Java applications and monitor their systems calls according to different workloads.
 System calls can be obtained with [`strace`](https://strace.io).
 Then, implement a tool to debloat the application based on the results of the system calls monitoring (see examples of deboating tools [here](https://www.cesarsotovalero.net/2020-01-07-software-debloating-tools)).

+### References

 [1] [http://man7.org/linux/man-pages/man2/syscalls.2.html](http://man7.org/linux/man-pages/man2/syscalls.2.html)

+<div align="right"> <a href="#table-of-contents">&#8593; Back to top</a></div>

+## 4. Automatic repair of dependency conflicts in Java

+### Motivation

+The [Java class loading mechanism](https://docs.oracle.com/javase/tutorial/ext/basics/load.html) does not permit to have multiple classes with the same fully-qualified name in the classpath of an application.
+Consequently, Maven has to choose a single version for every dependency.
+The [Maven dependency resolution mechanism](http://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html) chooses the library version that is nearest to the root of the dependency tree and "shadows" the other versions, i.e., the dependency tree will contain only one version per dependency.

+Currently, Maven triggers warnings on the console to alert developers if dependency conflicts exist in the project [1].
+The occurrence of conflicting versions is a issue known as the JAR hell in the Java  ecosystems, it is a best practice that developers solve them manually as soon as possible [2].
+However, there is currently no tool to fix dependency conflicts at runtime in the Java ecosystem.

+### Approach

+We rely on dynamic program analysis to determine what dependencies are causing the conflicts.
+To do so, we execute the test suite of the project and inspect its dependency tree.
+The goal is to analyze the dependencies with respect to their actual usage and manipulate the `pom.xml` file accordingly to find the class members that might create the conflicts.
+The approach is similar to [3], with the difference that we perform the repair at run-time (ideally through the implementation of a dedicated Maven plugin).

+### Validation

+Select a set of open-source projects that use Maven and have dependency conflicts causing build breakages at some stage of its build history, e.g., mining the Travis CI log files.
+Then clone the project at that stage and use the tool repair the conflict automatically.
+Report on the results obtained and compare to the static approach proposed in [3].

+### References

+[1] Wang, Ying, et al. ["Do the dependency conflicts in my project matter?"](https://dl.acm.org/doi/abs/10.1145/3236024.3236056).
+FSE, 2018.

+[2] Wang, Ying, et al. ["Could I have a stack trace to examine the dependency conflict issue?"](https://ieeexplore.ieee.org/abstract/document/8812128/).
+ICSE, 2019.

+[3] Macho, Christian, Shane McIntosh, and Martin Pinzger. ["Automatically repairing dependency-related build breakage"](https://ieeexplore.ieee.org/abstract/document/8330201/) SANER, 2018.

 <div align="right"> <a href="#table-of-contents">&#8593; Back to top</a></div>